al3xandr3/al3xandr3.github.io/_posts/2016-03-02-user-lifecycle-analytics-framework.md

 Different business might need somewhat different frameworks, but an important realization is that having a framework is useful, gives structure, reveals measures to look at and insights that ultimately help the business.

 A business will naturally go through different stages and will have different needs depending on the stage that is in.
-For example, might not have enough users, and thus needs to invest on acquisition, or instead it has enough users but the revenue is not realized yet.
-So the Business might over time to shift focus and zoom in on a specific topic at a time, while never loosing attention on the business as a whole.
+For example, a business might not have enough users, and thus needs to invest on acquisition, or instead it has enough users but the revenue is not realized yet.

+So in general the Business might need over time to shift focus and zoom in on a specific topic at a time, while never loosing attention on the business as a whole.

 This framework is about the user lifecycle, it considers that within a business the user has a specific lifetime and different phases of maturity, from first discovering the product, to becoming an active user, to using it consistently, to potentially influencing others to join in, etc... all the way to stop using it.

-Each business has naturally specific strengths and might even want to target on specific strengths.
+Each business has naturally specific user lifecycle strengths and might even want to target on specific strengths.

 ## Acquisition